jonesmatr/Meal-Planner/README.md

 3. Use the form to create a new meal plan or project.
 4. View your existing meal plans and projects.
 5. Edit or delete meal plans and projects as needed.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch-name`).
-5. Create a new pull request.

-## License

-This project is licensed under the MIT License.